 With her background (MBA) and experience in applied research she is now supporting design-in-tech teams in strategy development.

 Melissa supports founders in the field of marketing and communication.
-In addition, she is involved in the development of the DesignFarm’s communication strategy.
-She also acts as Creative Director for various industrial and start-up clients.
-Melissa studied design at the Köln International School of Design.
+In addition, she develops and creates the DesignFarm’s communication strategy and implementation.

 Meret studies Product Design at the weissensee academy of art and design and supports DesignFarm in communication.
 Among other things, she is preparing a series of events to present the DesignFarm within the academy.